ssasso/vyos-aws-vrovr/README.md

 **NOTE**: The VRRP configuration will set a *dummy* Virtual IP.
 This, of course, has no sense in the AWS Routing context.

+**NOTE**: The script invokes AWS EC2 APIs.
+Your instance needs to be able to reach the API endpoint via an internet connectivity (IGW/NAT) or using AWS Service Endpoints (*com.amazonaws.<region>.ec2*).

 ## Handler Configuration

 Right now, the only way to configure the handler is to edit the bash file itself.